RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181025_r1_37C_acetate_O2_dilution/README.md

 reason: All validation checks passed
 ---

-# 2018-10-25 37C acetate O2 dilution
+# 2018-10-25 37C Acetate O2 dilution

 ## Purpose
-This experiment was a biological replicate of the standard high-atc concentration titration series.
+This experiment was a biological replicate of the standard high-atc concentration titration series in M9 + 0.2% acetate.

 ## Strain Information